Skip to main content

 Advisor: Alexey Golubev

-Major Field: European History (20th-Century Russia and Nordic Europe)
+Major Field: European History (20th-century Russia and Europe)

 Minor Field: History of Science